Error: Embedded data could not be displayed.

 Contributions/subscriptions are acknowledged in the order received.
 Your name and email remain confidential and will not be given to any other individual, company or agency.
 All contributors are listed below in acknowledgement of my gratitude.

-Thank you, Peter A. ($70), for your astoundingly generous contribution to this site -- I am greatly honored by your support and readership.
+Thank you, John P. ($70), for your superbly generous subscription to this site -- I am greatly honored by your support and readership.

-Thank you, Mark S. ($70), for your marvelously generous subscription to this site -- I am greatly honored by your support and readership.
+Thank you, Harodl M. ($70), for your magnificently generous subscription to this site -- I am greatly honored by your support and readership.

-Thank you, Walter S. ($70), for your splendidly generous subscription to this site -- I am greatly honored by your support and readership.
+Thank you, Bruce H. ($70), for your marvelously generous subscription to this site -- I am greatly honored by your support and readership.

-Thank you, John D. ($20), for your much-appreciated generous contribution to this site -- I am greatly honored by your steadfast support and readership.
+Thank you, Steve F. ($70), for your splendidly generous subscription to this site -- I am greatly honored by your support and readership.

 go to Kindle edition